finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 const company = rootStore.companies.data[user.company];
 ```

 An obvious question: how can I get those IDs to map those users and render them on the page?
-I usually have a function that does all the flattening magic and **returns an ID or a list of IDs**.
+I usually have a function that does all the flattening magic and **returns an ID or a list of IDs** instead of returning the entire response.

 ```js
 const ids = await api('/users');